kaarthic/interview-preparation/Cerner Interview Questions.md

 1. **What is the need for you for obtaining/learning new technologies outside of work, do you think it is necessary and why.**
 Yes, I am very interested in Web and Mobile Development.
 During my time at IBM, I spent my free time at home learning new frameworks and web technologies as implement what I have learned by doing pet projects.
 I think it's necessary because it keeps me up to date with the current technology and also keeps me creative.

-1. **What was the challenging work in your career.**
-Jasper Project.

 1. **Describe a time when you had to get a work to be done outside your team.**
 Front End interface for JUnit testing.